 Although this study demonstrates that there is clear under reporting by physicians of relevant medical conditions, this does not mean that it should necessarily be abandoned.
 By identifying the ineffectiveness of mandatory reporting, this allows for review of strategies to improve identification of persons who may be medically unfit to drive.
 Clearly, this research reveals that the most prevalent condition is alcohol abuse and dependence and strategies to address this condition specifically are warranted.
 Changes in public policy have occurred nationally and internationally since 2001 that may influence physician reporting of alcohol abuse.
-For instance the province of Quebec has recently pursued lowering the maximum allowable blood alcohol concentration.
+For instance the province of Quebec has recently lowered the maximum allowable blood alcohol concentration [from x to y – interesting for non-Canadian readers].

-On an optimistic note for physicians, many changes have occurred that provide better resources to physicians for assisting with determining medical fitness to drive since 2001.
-Resources include the Physician’s Guide to Assessing and Counseling Older Drivers (Wang 2003) as well as other tools such as the Driving and Dementia Toolkit (Byszewski 2003) and a significantly expanded and revised Canadian guide for determining medical fitness to drive (2006).
+On an optimistic note, resources to support physicians determining medical fitness to drive are increasingly available.
+These include the Physician’s Guide to Assessing and Counseling Older Drivers (7) as well as other tools such as the Driving and Dementia Toolkit (8) and a significantly expanded and revised Canadian guide for determining medical fitness to drive (9).
 Other recent changes in Ontario include the availability of reporting forms on the internet as well as the introduction of a fee code to allow physicians to bill for reporting potentially medically unfit drivers.
-The impact of these changes are not known, but hopefully further resources can be developed to assist physicians in assessing medical fitness to drive and meeting their legal responsibilities.
+The impact of these changes are not known, but hopefully these and other resources can be developed to assist physicians in assessing medical fitness to drive and meeting their legal responsibilities.

+References

+1. Redelmeier et al - Open Medicine 2008

+2. Charlton J, Koppel S, O’Hare M, Andrea D, Smith G, Khodr B, Langford J, Odell M, Fildes B. (2004) Influence of Chronic Illness on Crash Involvement of Motor Vehicle Drivers, Report No. 213, Monash University Accident Research Centre, Clayton, Australia.

-Marshall SC, Gilbert N. Saskatchewan physicians’ attitudes and knowledge regarding assessment of medical fitness to drive.
+3. Marshall SC, Gilbert N. Saskatchewan physicians’ attitudes and knowledge regarding assessment of medical fitness to drive.
 Canadian Medical Association Journal.
 1999.
 160(12)1701-1704.